All Episodes

 Strictly class envy here, strictly get even with the rich and the powerful and so forth.

-But I can imagine if Russia just a golf course and it's just the rich, who cares?
+But I can imagine if Russia is just a golf course and it's just the rich, who cares?

 Yeah, I know when they came for the golf courses, you didn't say anything because you're not a golfer.

-Or maybe you are a golfer and you can't get in and you want to play there, but you can't because it's so exclusive, so you're going to support the city just running in and taking it over.
+Or maybe you are a golfer and you can't get in and you want to play there, but you can't because it's so exclusive.

 Maybe you like to say, why should I have to play on some ratty public course when there's a perfectly fine private course right over there?

-The point is they won't stay that way once a city takes it over.
+The point is, they won't stay that way once a city takes it over.

 And I can guarantee you.

-So this is just it's pure government outreach overreach, over extension, or what have you, in both these cases.
+So this is just, it's pure government outreach, overreach, overextension, or what have you in both these cases.

 It's the same kind of thinking that allows government officials to think they have this power and should exercise it.

-So I keep telling you that tax reform, be it fair tax, which I love, be it the flat tax of Steve Forbes, whatever, if there's gonna be any real reform, it better happen fast because we're getting near the point where the vast majority of wage earners do not pay federal income taxes.
+So I keep telling you that tax reform, be it fair tax, which I love, be it the flat tax of Steve Forbes, whatever, if there's going to be any real reform, it better happen fast because we're getting near the point where the vast majority of wage earners do not pay federal income taxes.

 Back in just a moment.